aws/aws-emr-containers-best-practices/content/metastore-integrations/docs/aws-glue.md

 ```

-Output from driver logs - will have the below log showing the number of rows.
+Output from driver logs - Displays the number of rows.

 ```
 +----------+